ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 # Sign on with LDAP

 You can configure SystemLink to use the Lightweight Directory Access Protocol (LDAP) for user authentication.
-USe LDAP attributes and groups to map users to roles and workspaces in SystemLink's role based access control system.
+Use LDAP attributes and groups to map users to roles and workspaces in SystemLink's role based access control system.

 ## Assumptions and Prerequisites

 - A server running SystemLink.
-Refer to [Installing and Configuring SystemLink Server and Clients](https://www.ni.com/documentation/en/systemlink/latest/setup/configuring-systemlink-server-clients/) for the basics of setting up a SystemLink server.
+    - Refer to [Installing and Configuring SystemLink Server and Clients](https://www.ni.com/documentation/en/systemlink/latest/setup/configuring-systemlink-server-clients/) for the basics of setting up a SystemLink server.

 - Administrator desktop access to the SystemLink server.